 Shenandoah County Agriculture Educator Is 2015 Virginia Teacher of the Year – Jaclyn M. Roller Ryan, an agricultural education teacher at Signal Knob Middle School in Shenandoah County, was selected from eight Virginia Regional Teachers of the Year as the 2015 winnerr.
 She will be the commonwealth’s nominee in the Council of Chief State School Officers’ National Teacher of the Year Program.
 See news release and find out more about the Teacher of the Year program.

-The Agriculture, Food & Natural Resources cluster is about the production, processing, marketing, distribution, financing and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources.
+The Agriculture, Food and Natural Resources cluster is about the production, processing, marketing, distribution, financing and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources.
 The increased emphasis on producing clean energy is creating new opportunities for farmers to grow plants and grains that can be used in biofuels.
 Farm advisors apply research to solve problems and issues related to agriculture and agriculture-related processes.
 Agriculture is the largest industry in Virginia, providing more than 357,000 jobs, according to the Virginia Department of Agriculture and Consumer Services.

 Employment Projections: 2010-2020